 (p) All the formal functions including organized parties require decent and gentlemanly behavior.
 Students should be at the appointed place well before the prescribed time.
 All the social norms should be strictly complied with.

 (q) Disrespect or discourtesy to guests, faculty and office staff will be considered as an act of indiscipline.
 Misbehavior, late coming, disobedience, absenteeism, consumption of drugs and alcohol, malpractice, cheating in the examination shall attract disciplinary action.
 Record will be maintained of all such behaviors/misconduct by individuals/class as a whole and the punishment thereof should be recorded.
 While making the Ranking List for Campus Placement sufficient marks will be discounted for such misconducts.

 (r) Writing graffiti on the walls / furniture in the class rooms or pasting posters and so on are acts of indiscipline.
 Such acts will attract punishment.
 However whenever a poster is required on account of any class presentations it should be ensured that the walls are not spoiled.

 Anti Ragging Measures (As per Supreme Court of India)

-Ragging is totally prohibited in Sri Balaji Society, Pune and anyone found guilty of ragging and /or abetting ragging whether actively or passively or being a part of conspiracy to promote ragging, is liable to be punished in accordance with the Supreme Court laws.
+Ragging is totally prohibited in Sri Balaji University, Pune and anyone found guilty of ragging and /or abetting ragging whether actively or passively or being a part of conspiracy to promote ragging, is liable to be punished in accordance with the Supreme Court laws.

 Administrative action in the event of ragging